dedica-team/nivio/docs/source/output.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If **NO** icon, type, or fill value is set, but a shortname value is given, the value is displayed on the icon.
-The first example would display "FOOBAR" on the item and the second an enlarged unicorn symbol (shortnames less than three characters are enlarged).
+The first example would display ``FOOBAR`` on the item and the second an enlarged unicorn symbol (shortnames less than three characters are enlarged).

 .. code-block:: yaml